EDEN: Efficient Dual-Layer Exploration Planning for Fast UAV Autonomous Exploration in Large 3-D Environments: ASEO TRAJECTORY OPTIMIZATION

-\subsection{ASEO Trajectory Optimization}
+\section{ASEO TRAJECTORY OPTIMIZATION}

-Inspired by \cite{Tordesillas2022}, we propose to optimize our 4-D aggressive and safe exploration-oriented (ASEO) trajectory which is based on MINCO trajectory \cite{Zhepei2022}.
-Different from the 3-D MINCO trajectory, the fourth dimension is the yaw angle, and we optimize it with the position trajectory together.
+Inspired by the fast and safe trajectory planner (FASTER) \cite{Tordesillas2022}, we propose to optimize our 4-D aggressive and safe exploration-oriented (ASEO) trajectory, which is based on the MINCO trajectory \cite{Zhepei2022}.
+Different from the 3-D MINCO trajectory, the fourth dimension is the yaw, and we optimize it with the position trajectory together.